oven-sh/bun/README.md

 # Setting username and password turns it into a Basic Auth header by taking base64("username:password")
 mybigcompany4 = { username = "myusername", password = "$npm_config_password", url = "https://registry.yarnpkg.com/" }

-# You can set username and password for a registry URL:
-# This prduces the same result as the above
+# You can set username and password in the registry URL.
+This is the same as above.
 mybigcompany5 = "https://username:password@registry.yarnpkg.com/"

 # You can set a token for a registry URL: